 2. Learn The Moves

-You should also learn to perfect how you play chess to understand how all the chess pieces move.
-Doing this is necessary as these different pieces move in different ways.
+To fully comprehend how all of the chess pieces move, you should learn to perfect your game.
+Doing this is necessary as the different pieces move in different ways.

 For example, the knight moves in an L-shape, while the castle or rook moves in a straight line, either backward, forward, or sideways.
 The pawn moves straight ahead one square at a time and does this only at one specific angle, whereas the King moves one square each time in any direction.
 In addition, the queen moves in all the directions for the wished number of squares but only in one direction at a time.